Skip to main content

 • Mulch

 The 4th Florida Friendly Landscaping Principle is Mulching.
-Mulching is often used to make an area appear neat and help with water retention, but did you know that mulching also has other benifits.
-This inclues improving soil quality, weed control, protect plants from some plant diseses as well as damage from mowers and weedeaters.
+Mulching is often used to make an area appear neat and helps with water retention, but did you know that mulching also has other benefits?
+These include:

 The following links can utilized as guides for utilizing mulch in your yard/landscape.